oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

      https://<ip-address>
      </copy>
      ```

+     <strong style="color: #C74634">Note</strong>: If you are using Chrome, you may encounter a warning that the connection is not private and no visible way to advance.
+This is because the certificate provided is self-signed and not a paid official certificate.
+As a workaround, type `thisisunsafe`.

 3. You will be prompted by the application to login.
 Use `cloudbank` as the username and the password you provided earlier on during setup.